 Recently a Year 1 girl was overheard telling a KG girl, “Trips really are the best thing!”
 We could not agree more, and with visits to Kew Gardens, the Tower of London, and Hobbledown Farm it is easy to see why.

-We combine fun and learning activities by organising a variety of residential trips and workshops for the girls in Years 3, 4 5 and 6.
+We combine fun and learning activities by organising a variety of residential trips and workshops for the girls in Years 3-6.